 My tour group was dropped off less than a kilometer from the peak, which didn’t sound like a daunting climb on paper.
-But, wait, wait: don’t forget the altitude.
-The air was noticeably thinner at 5,300 meters.
+But, hold up – don’t forget the altitude.
+At 5,300 meters, there’s a lot less air to fill your lungs.
 I wheezed along the path, barely able to catch my breath.
 At the pace I was going, a sloth could have beaten me to the summit.

 When I finally trudged up to the peak, I lost my breath again when I saw the views.
 Colored lagoons dotted the slope below.